Skip to main content

 Resource limits

-Cluster-wide resource limits allow you to define minimum and maximum values for any resource across all nodes in the cluster.
-There are two common use cases for this feature:
+Cluster-wide resource limits define minimum and maximum values for any resource across all nodes in the cluster.
+Common use cases for this feature include the following:

 1. Specifying the maximum number of GPUs to avoid unintentionally launching a large number of expensive instances.